FHI GENERAL TERMS AND CONDITIONS OF DELIVERY 2020

 © FHI, federation of technology branches 2020

 These general terms and conditions of delivery have been drawn up by FHI, federation of technology branches, for the purpose of the members of a branch organisation affiliated with the Association (defined below).
 Parties other than the parties referred to above are not free to use these general terms and conditions.

-Neither FHI, federation of technology branches, nor its management is responsible or liable for the acts or omissions of the members and the companies or partnerships that they manage and to which they are affiliated.
+Neither FHI, federation of technology branches, nor its management is responsible or liable for the acts or omissions of the members.

 No part of these general terms and conditions of delivery may be altered, reproduced, stored in an automated data file, and/or made public in any shape or form, either electronically, mechanically, in the form of photocopies, recordings or in any other manner, without the prior written permission of FHI, federation of technology branches.

 Every Offer made by the Contractor to the Client.

 Providing advice in a general sense, including in any event providing advice in the sphere of automation and/or organisation, carrying out feasibility studies, conducting system analysis, providing advice with respect to the equipments and/or software to be used by the Client, providing support in the development of software, providing and/or organising instruction, courses or workshops and instructing and supervising co-workers.